PJW58/MCP_23017/README.md

 ## Credits
 This library is based on a library of the same name by Stefan Staub.
-The code is substantially still Stefan's, I have only added a couple of missing functions, and renamed a couple more to be more descriptive of their actual function.
+Most of the code is substantially still Stefan's, I have only added a couple of missing functions, and renamed a couple more to be more descriptive of their actual function.

 You can find [Stefan's work here](https://github.com/sstaub/MCP_23017)

 ![MCP23017 Breakout board](./images/mcp23017_breakout.jpg "MCP23017 Breakout board")

-#3 Outside Documents
+## Outside Documents
 I have included these documents, but if you would prefer you can get them directly from the source.

 [Microchip Technology Inc. - 23x17 Datasheet](https://ww1.microchip.com/downloads/en/devicedoc/20001952c.pdf)